spacemanspiff/uLoader/readme.txt

 - Support for multiples WBFS partitions (max 4).

 - Possibility to use the alternative cIOS 223 (only to launch games)

+- Option to add or delete PNG icons from the SD to the game directly (PNG is added in the HDD)

 - New USB code and more